Entity abstraction pattern: Usage

 The separation of reusable entity specific logic requires identification of such logic before the actual services are designed.
 This requires a top–down service-oriented analysis and design service delivery process.
 During the analysis phase, different types of actions that are performed on and by business entities are identified and placed in a relevant process-neutral functional context that forms the basis for entity services.
 These entity services specifically contain functionality, including CRUD functions, that is only relevant to the physical or logical business entities, represented by their corresponding functional context.
-Apart from the identification of different actions, it is also important to discover any relationships between the business entities whether part of the current business process or not.
+Apart from the identification of different actions, it is also important to discover any relationships between the business entities, whether part of the current business process or not.
 By looking across different business processes, the entity service can be packed with extra functionality that may be required by other business processes.
 An important source of information for identifying such relationships are the ERDs as they physically display the relationships between different business entities and also identify the different attributes of entities that form the basis of the relationships among the entities.
 The resulting set of services represents the entity layer, which is one of the layers as advocated by the Service Layers design pattern.
 The application of the entity abstraction design pattern can be viewed as a specialized implementation of the Agnostic Context design pattern as the Agnostic Context pattern advocates separating process-neutral logic from the process-specific logic, however, in case of Entity Abstraction pattern it is the entity-specific process-neutral logic that is being separated.

-The process of identifying entity services from business entities might not always result in a one-to-one mapping as on some occasions it might be logical to combine two entities into one because on their own they do not represent a significant part of functionality being performed on the entities.
+The process of identifying entity services from business entities might not always result in a one-to-one mapping, as on some occasions it might be logical to combine two entities into one because on their own they do not represent a significant part of functionality being performed on the entities.

 Considerations

 The application of this design pattern requires adopting top-down service-oriented analysis and design service delivery process which may not be suitable for organizations that have limited resources, both in terms of time and man-power.
 Another important aspect is that once the entity-specific logic has been abstracted away in entity services, the dependency on such entity services increases as they become the sole point of contact for utilization functionality that is of interest to multiple business processes.
-Consequently, it remain very important to have strict governance mechanisms in place so that a change in the functionality of an entity service does not result in behavior that is not expected by the service consumers that have already formed dependencies on such entity services.
+Consequently, it remains very important to have strict governance mechanisms in place so that a change in the functionality of an entity service does not result in behavior that is not expected by the service consumers that have already formed dependencies on such entity services.